Divorce is probably as painful as death

 “What’s good for parents is good for the children too,” it was assumed.

 However, this is not true in every case.
-Parental separation can probably be a difficult time for every family, it leaves children struggling emotionally which may lead them to isolation, loneliness & social difficulties, and sometimes may be more dangerous than you realize!
+Parental separation can probably be a difficult time for family, it leaves children struggling emotionally which may lead them to isolation, loneliness & social difficulties, and sometimes maybe more dangerous than you realize!

-There could be several reasons that lead to broken marriages, which may include lack of understanding, support, and trust, ego clashes, marital expectations like abuse and marital rape etc.
+There could be lots of common reasons that lead to broken marriages, which may include lack of understand, support & trust, ego clashes, marital expectations like abuse and marital rape etc.

 Depending on the age of children, divorce may have different effects on their mind.
 If he is an adolescent, for example, divorce may be easier because he or she has already come into their form of independence, while a younger child still depends on his or her parents for more things.